rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > **justification**
 >
 > There are several "truisms" about Rust that we'd like to get perspective on how true these are for users of Rust.
+>
+> Note that answers here can be subject to survivorship bias and so extra care should be taken with interpreting results.

 ### Which operating systems do you use regularly for Rust development as your dev machine?